AaryaTeja/Arduino-Forza/README.md

 This game is NOT made for personal financial gain.

-The folder "AaryaTeja-Arduino-Forza-a10cf89/Forza-Remake" is the one Cole made that supports Arduino
+The folder "AaryaTeja-Arduino-Forza-a10cf89/Forza-Remake" is the one Cole made that supports Arduino--Currently not working